Matching Drivers to Riders: A Two-stage Robust Approach: Explicit Scenarios

 Recall that $OPT_1$ and $OPT_2$ are respectively the first-stage and second-stage cost of an optimal solution for our TSRMB problem with two scenarios.
 The proof of Theorem \ref{2scenarios} relies on the following structural lemma where we show that the set $D_1$ returned by Algorithm \ref{alg:2scenarios} yields a total cost at most $(OPT_1 + 3OPT_2)$ when evaluated only on the single representative scenario $S_1 \cup S_2^{Unmatch}$.

-\begin{lemma} Let $D_1$ be the set of first stage drivers returned by Algorithm \ref{alg:2scenarios}.
-Then, { } \end{lemma} \begin{proof} To prove the lemma, it is sufficient to show the existence of a matching $M_a$ between $R_1 \cup S_1 \cup S_2^{Unmatch}$ and $D$ with a total cost less than $OPT_1 + 3OPT_2$.
-This would imply that the optimal solution $D_1$ of TSRMB-1-Scenario($R_1, S_1 \cup S_2^{Unmatch}, D)$ has a total cost less than $OPT_1 + 3OPT_2$ and concludes the proof of the lemma.
+\begin{lemma} Let $D_1$ be the set of first-stage drivers returned by Algorithm \ref{alg:2scenarios}.
+Then, { } \end{lemma} \proof{\textit{Proof}.} To prove the lemma, it is sufficient to show the existence of a matching $M_a$ between $R_1 \cup S_1 \cup S_2^{Unmatch}$ and $D$ with a total cost at most $OPT_1 + 3OPT_2$.
+This would imply that the optimal solution $D_1$ of TSRMB-1-Scenario($R_1, S_1 \cup S_2^{Unmatch}, D)$ has a total cost at most $OPT_1 + 3OPT_2$ and concludes the proof of the lemma.
 We show the existence of $M_a$ by construction. \begin{itemize} \item {\bf Step 1.} We first match $R_1$ with their mates in the optimal solution of TSRMB.
-Hence, the first stage cost of our constructed matching $M_a$ is $OPT_1$.
+Hence, the first-stage cost of our constructed matching $M_a$ is $OPT_1$.

 \item {\bf Step 2.} Now, we focus on $S_2^{Unmatch}$.
-Let $S_2^{Unmatch} = S_{12} \cup S_{22}$ be a partition of $S_2^{Unmatch}$ where $S_{12}$ contains riders with a distance less than $2OPT_2$ from $S_1$ and $S_{22}$ contains riders with a distance strictly bigger than $2OPT_2$ from $S_1$, where the distance from a set is the minimum distance to any element of the set.
-A rider in $S_{22}$ cannot share any driver with a rider from $S_1$ in the optimal solution of TSRMB, because otherwise, the distance between these riders will be less than $2OPT_2$ by using the triangle inequality.
+Let $S_2^{Unmatch} = S_{12} \cup S_{22}$ be a partition of $S_2^{Unmatch}$ where $S_{12}$ contains riders with a distance at most $2OPT_2$ from $S_1$ and $S_{22}$ contains riders with a distance strictly bigger than $2OPT_2$ from $S_1$, where the distance from a set is the minimum distance to any element of the set.
+A rider in $S_{22}$ cannot share any driver with a rider from $S_1$ in the optimal solution of TSRMB, because otherwise, the distance between these riders will be at most $2OPT_2$ by using the triangle inequality.
 Therefore we can match $S_{22}$ to their mates in the optimal solution and add them to $M_a$, without using the optimal drivers of $S_1$.
-We pay less than $OPT_2$ for matching $S_{22}$.
+We pay at most $OPT_2$ for matching $S_{22}$.